Daniel Masur: Professional career

-2016–2018: ATP debut and first ATP match win
+2016–2020: ATP debut and first ATP match win

 Masur made his ATP main draw debut as a lucky loser at the 2016 German Open in Hamburg in the doubles draw, partnering Cedrik-Marcel Stebe.

 He won his first singles match on ATP-level as a qualifier at the 2018 German Open, defeating Maximilian Marterer in the first round.

-2019

 In the first round of the 2019 Hamburg Open doubles draw, he and partner Julian Lenz upset compatriots Alexander and Mischa Zverev after saving two match points.

-2021: Major debut, Two Challenger titles, top 200
+2021–2025: Major, top 200 and United Cup debuts, Challenger title

 In March 2021, he won his first ATP Challenger singles title in Biella.

 Masur qualified for the first time in his career for a Grand Slam main draw at the 2021 Wimbledon Championships.

-In November 2021, he won the second 2021 Challenger Eckental title defeating Maxime Cressy.
+In November, he won the second 2021 Challenger Eckental title defeating Maxime Cressy.
 Following a third Challenger final in Bari, Italy he reached the top 200 at No. 183 on 29 November 2021.

+Ranked No. 254, Masur was selected as the No. 2 singles player for team Germany at the 2025 United Cup.
+He replaced Alexander Zverev in the quarterfinals stage, after the world No. 2 pulled out due to injury.

 Singles performance timeline

-Current through the 2022 Wimbledon Championships qualifying.
+Current through the 2025 Davis Cup Qualifiers first round.